-In the Old Testament, one of the images often used to describe the coming of the Messiah and the kingdom of God was a feast of great abundance.
-In this gospel, Jesus changes an extraordinary amount of water into wine.
-John is saying that the Messiah has come; the messianic banquet has begun; Jesus has inaugurated the kingdom of God.
+In the Old Testament, a feast of great abundance was one image often used to describe the coming of the Messiah and the kingdom of God.
+In this gospel, Jesus changes an extraordinary volume of water into wine.
+In describing this sign, John is saying that the Messiah has come, that the messianic banquet has begun and that Jesus has inaugurated the kingdom of God.
 The abundance of God is already available.